 What are the Building a Lasting Legacy Campaign Scholarships?

 NAEYC established the Building a Lasting Legacy Scholarships to allow future leaders to experience the many opportunities for professional development and networking at NAEYC conferences.
-These merit-based awards cover registration costs for the Annual Conference and Expo and the National Institute for Early Childhood Professional Development.
+Separate competitions fund merit-based awards to cover registration costs for the Annual Conference and Expo and the National Institute for Early Childhood Professional Development.

 One applicant receives a full scholarship that provides reimbursement for registration, travel, meals, and housing costs.
 For the National Institute for Early Childhood Professional Development, this is the Diane Trister Dodge Scholarship Award.
 For the Annual Conference & Expo, this is the Dr. Jerlean E. Daniel Scholarship.

 Who is eligible for a scholarship?